Expand the section navigation mobile menu

 Applicants must possess all of the following attributes:

 Your resume should highlight your involvement and leadership in working to promote racial understanding and to break down cultural barriers and stereotypes at Oakland University.
 Your essay should be 500 words or less and describe how you have made a positive impact on improving interracial understanding within the Oakland University community.
-Please include three verifiable letters of nomination or support from Oakland University faculty or professional staff who can address your work at Oakland University on interracial/multicultural issues.
+Please provide three (3) references that are Oakland University faculty or professional staff who will provide letters of nomination or support addressing your work at Oakland University on interracial/multicultural issues.
+Please be sure that you have notified your references about the application process PRIOR to completing this application.
+Once the application is submitted, each reference will each receive an email with a link to upload their letter.
+Letters are due by 5 p.m. on Monday, October 13, 2025

 For additional information, please contact the Center for Multicultural Initiatives.